I can't breathe

 The artwork 'I can't breathe' is an ambiguous representation of the systemic (systematic) oppression in our (Western) society.
 The work holds up a mirror to us.
 We live in an unjust and unequal society.
 A faulty system.
 The phrase "I can't breathe" is like a mantra of systemic oppression ending in noise and tragedy.
 The words are aggressively intertwined like a kind of impenetrable chainmail which makes any dialogue impossible.
 A chaotic darkness.

+The artwork was created by repeating the phrase “I can't breathe” 2020 times.
 The phrase “I can't breathe” became known worldwide for the murder of George Floyd on May 25, 2020 in Minneapolis.
 Floyd, a 46-year-old African-American man, died after police officer Derek Chauvin pressed his knee on Floyd's neck for more than eight minutes while he lay handcuffed with his stomach in the street.
 The event became world news and sparked worldwide protests against racism.

 Floyd wasn't the first - or the last - who spoke the words chokingly "I can't breathe", but since his death and subsequent protests, the phrase has taken on a lasting, substantial impact.
 Floyd's last words did not die with him, but are still heard.
 Like a persistent, global and noisy echo.